pascomnet/documentation/mobydick/content_en/08acd/02calender.md

 Conditions of the type **calendar** can be used to manage **Public Holiday Calendars** as well as employee or Business Holidays.

-Select **Advanced > Action conditions** in the MobyDick web interface and click the `Add` button to create a new condition.
+Select **Advanced > Action conditions** in the mobydick web interface and click the `Add` button to create a new condition.
 You can also select an existing condition and click the `Edit` button.

 When adding the condition, select ***calendar*** as the type and enter a **title**.
 ![Screenshot - manage calendar](../../images/condition_calendar.png?width=90% "manage calendar")